Boys and girls ages 11 and older. All skill levels are welcome, but high school graduates are

 CHECK-IN AND DEPARTURE

-Registration will be held at the Karcher Ingram Golf Center at the Washington Duke Inn and Golf Club from 11:00 a.m. - 2:00 p.m. on the Saturday of each week.
-At registration, each student must turn in his or her HEALTH FORM and KEY DEPOSIT CHECK (made out to Duke Academy of Golf), unless it has already been submitted.
-Departure flights from Raleigh-Durham Airport (RDU) should not be booked earlier than 3:00 p.m. on Thursday and no later than 8:00 p.m.
+Registration will be held at the Karcher Ingram Golf Center at The Duke University Golf Club from 11:00 a.m. - 2:00 p.m. on the first day of each week.
+At registration, each student must turn in his or her HEALTH FORM, PARTICIPATION AGREEMENT, and KEY DEPOSIT CHECK (made out to Duke Academy of Golf), unless it has already been submitted.
+Departure flights from Raleigh-Durham Airport (RDU) should not be booked earlier than 3:00 p.m. on the final day and no later than 8:00 p.m.

 Golf shoes can be worn but are not necessary.
 Each student will be expected to bring his or her own set of golf clubs.
 Name labels are strongly encouraged.